timdp/es6-promise-pool/README.md

 ### Function

-Now, let's use the helper function above to create five such promises, which each resolve after a second.
-Because of the `concurrency` of `3`, the first three promises will resolve after a second.
-Then, the remaining two will be processed and resolve after another second.
+Now, let's use the helper function above to create five such promises, which are each fulfilled after a second.
+Because of the `concurrency` of `3`, the first three promises will be fulfilled after one second.
+Then, the remaining two will be processed and fulfilled after another second.

 ```js
 var count = 0;